 According to the cultural test bias hypothesis, the deficits seen in the mean scores of minorities in various mental tests are not due to inability but rather due to the design, administration and interpretation of these tests.
 This can include the usage of content which cannot be comprehended by minorities.
-The usage of certain words, idioms, proverbs, pop culture articles may confuse those who are not familiar with such information.
+The usage of certain words, idioms, proverbs, and pop culture articles may confuse those who are not familiar with such information.
 A foreigner who is fluent in English may not know the meaning of certain unique British or American terms.

 The presence of inappropriate standardization samples is another reason for bias.
 Minorities are overwhelmingly underrepresented in the standardization samples used for most tests.
-For an example, comparing a Hispanic individual’s score with the mean values of a largely White, middle-class population may not give the most accurate results.
+For example, comparing a Hispanic individual’s score with the mean values of a largely White, middle-class population may not give the most accurate results.

 As evident from extensive cross-cultural research, different ethnicities have varying personality traits that are brought about by the influence of their respective societies.
 These can be inaccurately over-pathologized due to flawed evaluation tools.